Study Abroad

 • Blog

-SA: AIT Budapest Arnav, one of the Semester Abroad Correspondents, shares his experience abroad during the Spring 2025 semester.
+SA: University of Otago Sophia, one of the Semester Abroad Correspondents, shares her experience abroad during the Fall 2025 semester.
 Follow along with the group of correspondents on our blog and look out for their images on the @pennabroad Instagram feed.
-When I left for study abroad, I had a general idea of what to expect—classes, travel, making friends—but I didn’t anticipate many…
+Just in the past weekend alone, I’ve accomplished two things I never expected would be a part of my abroad journey:…

 • Person